XO3D Studio · Guide

 Product renders

-Individual photorealistic images of a product — packshots, hero renders, lifestyle composites, detail close-ups, colourway variants.
+Individual photoreal images of a product — packshots, hero renders, lifestyle composites, detail close-ups, colourway variants.
 Delivered at any resolution from web-optimised to large-format print.
 The same 3D asset produces every image at any angle.

 Animation & Film